Arthur Kennedy: Career

 Kennedy moved to New York City and, billed as John Kennedy, joined the Group Theatre.
 He then toured with a classical repertory company.
 In September 1937, he made his Broadway debut as Bushy in Maurice Evans' Richard II at the St. James Theatre.
 In 1939 he played Sir Richard Vernon in Evans' Henry IV, Part 1.

-Kennedy made his entry into films when he was discovered by James Cagney.
-His first film role was of Cagney's younger brother in City for Conquest in 1940.
+Kennedy's first film role was of James Cagney's younger brother in City for Conquest in 1940.
 He appeared in many Western films and police dramas.

-During World War II, Kennedy served from 1943 to 1945 in the United States Army Air Forces (USAAF) making aviation training films, both as a narrator and an actor.
-Many of those films serve as historical records of how aviators were trained and flight equipment was operated.

 Kennedy appeared in many notable films from the early 1940s through mid-1960s, including High Sierra, Champion, They Died with Their Boots On, The Glass Menagerie, The Desperate Hours, Trial, Peyton Place, Some Came Running, A Summer Place, Elmer Gantry, The Man from Laramie, Barabbas, Lawrence of Arabia, Nevada Smith and Fantastic Voyage.

 Of Kennedy's film work, he is perhaps best-remembered for his collaborations with director Anthony Mann and co-star James Stewart on Bend of the River (1952) and The Man from Laramie (1955), in both of which he played sympathetic villains.
-Kennedy also enjoyed film success in England during the 1950s, usually playing the lead role in b-movies whenever an American character was needed.
-He played mostly laid-back ladies' men, avuncular husband types or down-on-their—luck con men chancing it in the UK.

 He also enjoyed a distinguished stage career over the same period, receiving a Tony Award for his role of Biff Loman in Arthur Miller's Death of a Salesman (1949).
 He inaugurated three other major characters in Miller plays: Chris Keller in All My Sons (1947), John Proctor in The Crucible (1953) and Walter Franz in The Price (1968).
 In 1961 he played the title role in Becket, opposite Laurence Olivier as Henry II.

 On February 5, 1959, Kennedy appeared on the episode "Make It Look Good" of CBS's Dick Powell's Zane Grey Theatre.

 In 1974, Kennedy was a regular on the short-lived ABC police drama Nakia, as Sheriff Sam Jericho.